ronnie-neo-sonarsource/sample-language-plugin/README.md

 Usage
 -----------------
-This project is free to use for any purpose, including commercial use, without any restrictions.
-This is not part of SonarSource's official plugins, and it is not endorsed by Sonar.
+This sample project is free to use for any purpose, including commercial use, without any restrictions.
+This is not part of Sonar's official plugins.
+This sample plugin is to be use at your own risk, and it is not supported by Sonar.
+The plugin is provided "as is" without any warranty of any kind, either express or implied.